Find out how to use Apify to scrape web data fast and easily. Step-by-step example of collecting data from CNN.

-There are two main reasons to extract data from websites.
+There are 2 main reasons to extract data from websites.

-- The website provides an API and a way to download its data, but it’s somehow limited, doesn’t provide complete data or is just too complicated to use.
-Web scraping is a faster and easier alternative to get the data.
+- The website provides an API and a way to download its data, but it has quotas or rate limiting, doesn’t provide complete data, or is just too complicated to use.
+Web scraping is often a faster and easier way to get data.

 But it’s not only about the extraction of data: you might also want to perform some actions based on the data.
 For example, you might want to automatically receive an email notification if something changes on the website, or you might want to automatically upload the data to your company CRM.
 We call this web automation and Apify is the perfect tool for that.

 Is scraping a website legal?

 Scraping merely automates human tasks so that you don’t need to gather information obtained from websites manually.
 But the collection of private or copyright-protected information can be risky, so it’s important to comply with certain regulations.
 To learn more about the legality of web scraping, check out our blog post on the subject.

 You definitely don’t need to be a software developer or be involved in web development to start scraping with Apify.
 But some basic knowledge of how the web works is always helpful.
 For example, it’s good to know what a URL is and have some basic HTML skills, or be familiar with the difference between formats like JSON or CSV.
 But don’t worry, in this tutorial we’ll guide you through the essentials.

 The only thing you need to get started is to have an Apify account and a verified email address.
 You can create an account here.
 It only takes a minute and it’s free of charge (no credit card required).
 Then go to your email inbox and click on the verification link.